preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 Page Likes and Comments
 ===========================================

 The block makes it possible for the end user to like and comment a specific web page.
 It is also possible to reply to comments.
-Besides that, users can Share the page with others by e-mail and subscribe to comments.
+Besides that, users can Share the page with others by e-mail.

 .. image:: comments-and-likes.png